-- clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least twelve months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of a liability; - clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and - make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
+- clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least twelve months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of a liability; - > clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and - > make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.

 The amendments defer the effective date of the January 2020 Classification of Liabilities as Current or Non-Current (Amendments to PAS 1) to annual reporting periods beginning on or after January 1, 2023.
-Earlier application of the January 2020 amendments continues to be permitted.

-• Amendments to PAS 8, Definition of Accounting Estimates
+Amendments to PAS 8, Definition of Accounting Estimates